 It nice to be able to dive into the wonders art can open up for.
 I salute the efforts of the Halsa community especially the volunteers for this initiative.

-Featured image/Artwork on homepage: “High Tea in Low Places” by Ms. Ingun Redalen White
+Featured image/Artwork on the homepage: “High Tea in Low Places” by Ms. Ingun Redalen White